braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::info[**Characterization of the Universe as a Massively Parallel Computer arising from Topological Branching**]

-A linear universe ($1 \to 1 \to 1$) is a serial computer.
-It can only do one thing at a time.
+The topology of the vacuum dictates the computational architecture of the universe.
+A linear universe ($1 \to 1 \to 1$) functions as a serial computer; it can only process one event at a time; creating a "bottleneck" where the complexity of the state is bounded by the length of the chain.

-A branching universe ($1 \to 2 \to 4 \dots$) is a parallel computer.
-The number of active events doubles at every step.
-Since the "purpose" of the vacuum is to generate geometry everywhere, it must adopt the topology that maximizes parallel action.
-This forces the structure to be "bushy" (high branching) rather than "tall" (linear).
+In contrast; a branching universe ($1 \to 2 \to 4 \dots$) functions as a massively parallel computer.
+The number of active events doubles at every step (for a binary tree); or triples (for $k=3$).
+This exponential growth in the number of active sites means that the computational capacity of the universe scales with its size.
+Since the "purpose" of the vacuum is to generate geometry everywhere simultaneously; it must adopt the topology that maximizes parallel action.
+This requirement forces the structure to be "bushy" (high branching factor) rather than "tall" (linear).
+This branching ensures that the universe can "calculate" its own future at a rate that keeps pace with its expansion; preventing the causal horizon from collapsing.
 :::

 ### 3.2.7 Lemma: Orbit Transitivity {#3.2.7}